Subscribe to stay updated

 Why packaging sustainability is important

-There’s no need to go into detail about why sustainable packaging is important.
+There’s no need to go into detail about why sustainability in packaging is important.
 If you’re reading this article, you know it’s crucial.

-If you still need convincing, take a look at these tweet directed at Amazon's packaging:
+If you still need convincing, take a look at these tweets directed at Amazon's frustration-free packaging program:

 But the push toward packaging sustainability isn’t just from the end consumer.